One Size Doesn’t Fit All

 Cheryl recently co-authored a new book about marketing strategy, sales psychology and automated campaigns, and we want to send you a free copy.
 It’s called “The Deadly Dozen Manifesto – 12 Company Crushing Killers That May Be Lurking Inside Your Business Right Now.”

-Just click here and you’ll be taken to a short video giving you 5-minute overview of the book.
-Afterwards a button will appear to request your free copy.
+Just click here to watch a short video giving you a quick overview of the book and the option to request a copy..

 Seize the day!